-The Audit Committee of the Board of Directors is required to pre-approve all audit and non-audit services provided by the Company's independent auditors in order to assure that the provision of such services does not impair the auditor's independence.
+The Audit Committee of the Board of Directors is required to pre-approve all audit and non-audit services provided by the Company's independent registered public accounting firm in order to assure that the provision of such services does not impair the auditor's independence.
 The Audit Committee has established a policy regarding pre-approval of permissible audit, audit-related, and other services provided by the independent auditors, which services are periodically reviewed and revised by the Audit Committee.
 Unless a type of service has received general pre-approval under the policy, the service will require specific approval by the Audit Committee.
-The policy also includes pre-approved fee levels for specified services and any proposed service exceeding the established fee level must be specifically approved by the committee.
-All audit and permitted non-audit services and all fees associated with such services performed by our independent registered public accounting firm in fiscal 2009 and 2008 were approved by the full Audit Committee consistent with the policy described above.
+The policy also includes pre-approved fee levels for specified services and any proposed service exceeding the established fee level must be specifically approved by the Audit Committee.
+All audit and permitted non-audit services and all fees associated with such services performed by our independent registered public accounting firm in fiscal 2010 and 2009 were approved by the Audit Committee consistent with the policy described above.